freeeakn/blockchain_messenger/README.md

 ## ✨ Features

-This project demonstrates a basic blockchain-based messaging system with the following features:
+This project demonstrates a blockchain-based messaging system with the following features:

 - Distributed blockchain for message storage
 - Encrypted messaging using AES-256